veltenlab/CloneTracer/README.md

 * [Clonal inference](clonal_inference)

-In CloneTracker, coverage of nuclear SNVs is increased through nested PCRs using mutation-specific primers.
+In CloneTracer, coverage of nuclear SNVs is increased through nested PCRs using mutation-specific primers.
 Scripts to design primers targeting nuclear SNVs of interest can be found in:

 * [Primer design for nuclear SNVs library](primer_design)